revoconner/Fake-Bevel-Baker/README.md

 --out "path to baked normal map file"."choose either png or .exr" --resolution 4096
---samples "higher is better but takes nore time" --angle "keep it exactly as your smoothing group, soften poly edge angle --radius "in unit of file"
+--samples "higher is better but takes nore time" --angle "keep it exactly as your smoothing group, soften poly edge angle" --radius "in unit of file"
 --seed "is deterministic"
 --format ".png|.exr, if defining here keep out to only filename without extension"